oneEyedBunny/API-Capstone/README.md

 # Pending:

 ## Page 1
-  1. search footer anchor is not centered on page when clicked, due to margin-top.
-Add footer back
+  1. search footer anchor is not centered on page when clicked, due to margin-top

 ## Page 2
-  1. Yelp pic needs margin
-  1. Adjust formatting on box details in map
+  1. Adjust formatting on box details on map markers
-  1. Adjust animation on click icons
+  1. Adjust animation on map click icons

 -----------